Our State Legislature has power. But they won't use it to solve our problems.

 Ohio deserves leaders who will end corruption, support our families, listen to their voters and keep Ohio great.
 As your next State Rep, I will make sure all of our voices are heard and that good (and unique) policy solutions are implemented.

 I went to the biggest high school in Ohio - and I'm now running to represent it.
-Whether you or your child go to Mason City Schools, Lebanon City Schools, or any of our private schools - you deserve to know that your child will be taught and taken care of.
+Whether you or your child go to Mason City Schools, Lebanon City Schools, Kings Local Schools, or any of our private schools - you deserve to know that your child will be taught and taken care of.
 Here's how I'll make sure that happens

 Universal Pre-K for Ohio